-you do not have the ability to print, contact the office by phone or in person to receive a copy of form #530.
+Intervention Affidavit.
+(If you do not have the ability to print, then contact our office by phone or in person to receive a copy of Form 530A

 - Send a certified return receipt letter to the respondent detailing your complaint and a suggested resolution.

-- Allow for a reasonable time for the delivery, then attach a copy of your certified letter, exhibit #1, and a copy of the certified return receipt card to the completed Intervention Affidavit.
+- Wait 14 calendar days.
+Then attach a copy of your certified letter, exhibit #1, and a copy of the certified return receipt card to the completed Intervention Affidavit.

-hand deliver, the notarized Intervention Affidavit to the
+- Mail, or hand deliver, the notarized Intervention Affidavit to the Ombudsman’s office.